MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 In this tutorial, you'll use the Azure SDK for Go to authenticate to Azure with an Azure service principal using either a secret or a certificate.

 Azure service principals define the access policy and permissions in an Azure AD tenant.
 Enabling core features such as authentication during sign-on and authorization during resource access.
 Removing the need to use personal accounts to access Azure resources.
-The [Azure Identity](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azidentity) Go module uses the Azure SDK to provide a convenient way to authenticate with Azure using a service principal using environment variables, a secret, or a certificate.
+The Azure SDK for Go's [Azure Identity](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azidentity) module provides a convenient way to authenticate with Azure using a service principal using environment variables, a secret, or a certificate

 Follow this tutorial to create and authenticate with the Azure SDK for Go using a service principal.

 ## Prerequisites

 [!INCLUDE [azure-subscription.md](includes/azure-subscription.md)]
-- **Go installed**: Version 1.13 or [above](https://golang.org/dl/)
+- **Go installed**: Version 1.16 or [above](https://golang.org/dl/)

 ## 1. Create an Azure resource group